Many people share their homes with friends, family and perhaps a cat or dog. Margit Cianelli does things a bit differently.

 Meet the tree kangaroos

-Cianelli is currently sharing her home with two adorable tree kangaroos named Kimberley and Anneli.
+Cianelli is currently sharing her home with several adorable tree kangaroos, including two named Kimberley and Anneli.

 Kimberley came to Lumholtz Lodge in September after falling from her mother's pouch.
 Her mother wouldn’t take the 2-pound joey back, so Cianelli took her in.